-Deploying and managing infrastructure on Microtica is made through Microtica Components and Environments.
+Building and deploying infrastructure on Microtica is made using Microtica Infrastructure Builder which consists of two parts – Components and Environments.
 In this tutorial, we will see how you can build your own Cloud infrastructure using GUI and how to deploy and manage that infrastructure.

 To follow along with this tutorial you will first need to connect your AWS account.

 Since Microtica does all the dirty cloud integration stuff, you don’t need to worry about integration and writing custom scripts at all.

 An environment is where you add components and build your own Cloud infrastructure blueprint.

 Components are simply a wrapper around CloudFormation with a few additional benefits for enhanced CI/CD and distribution within different cloud accounts and regions.

 We recommend reading Provisioning Infrastructure to go deeper into building custom and more complex cloud infrastructure.

 Under Infrastructure, click the Environments button from the left side bar.
 The next you will see is the list of environments with their current status.